gbv/bartoc-dumps/README.md

 * **registries/\*.json** - BARTOC registry records in JSKOS

 The `update` script looks for changes.
-The `download` script is used to collect JKSO records from a JSKOS API, for instance:
+The `download` script is used to collect JSKOS records from a JSKOS API, for instance:

     ./download http://localhost:8080/BARTOC.php scheme < scheme-ids
     ./download http://localhost:8080/BARTOC.php registry < registry-ids

+See <https://github.com/gbv/jskos-php-examples> for an implementation of a JSKOS API wrapping BARTOC RDFa Linked Open Data.

 Reports and statistics can be generated with `report` into directory `reports`.